datacorner/data-preparation-fundamentals/code/README.md

 **Note**: the exports provided in this repository have been created with **Alteryx v2024.1.1.93  Patch: 3**

-# Signup to a databricks community adition account
+# Signup to a databricks community Edition account
-# Steps to Create a Databricks Community Account
+These are the steps to Create a Databricks Community Account:

 1. **Visit the Community Edition page**
    - Go to [databricks.com/try-databricks](https://databricks.com/try-databricks)